Betweenmatt/TastyScript/Wiki/README.md

 * [Order of Operations](#order-of-operations)

 # Introduction
-Welcome to **1.2.2**!
+Welcome to **1.3.0**!

 TastyScript is a very simple command based language.
 Every script comprises of *Functions* which execute in their own scope on command.
-Functions can be extended with *Extensions* for even more customization. **Every main script(not imported!) must override the Start() function!** Like this:
+Functions can be extended with *Extensions* for even more customization. **Every main script(not imported) must override the Start() function!
+And can only have one Start() function** Like this:

 ```
 #comments are prepended with the hash symbol!